rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 }
 ```

+Suppose you have a `UsdMoneyDto` object that extends `MoneyDto`, using the
-In the example above, if the target is type-hinted to a subclass of `MoneyDto`,
+example above, the mapping will apply if the target is type-hinted as
-the transformer will still be considered.
+`MoneyDto` or `UsdMoneyDto`.

 :::info